forfudan/MojoMiji/src/docs/basic/functions.md

 :::

 Using functions is easy.
-Just like in Python, you can call a function by its name followed by parentheses containing the arguments (Sometimes you also need to indicate parameters.
-Will discuss later).
+Just like in Python, you can call a function by its name followed by parentheses containing the arguments.
 For example, to call the abstract `function_name()` defined above, you can write:

 ```mojo
 def main():